sawatkins/lit2go-dl/README.md

 # lit2go-dl
 lit2go-dl is a python script to download audiobooks from [lit2go's](https://etc.usf.edu/lit2go/) free online collection.
-The script 1.) prompts for a link from [this](https://etc.usf.edu/lit2go/books/) page, 2.) creates a folder with the book's title, and 3.) downloads each chapter in order.
+The script 1.) prompts for an audiobook link from [this](https://etc.usf.edu/lit2go/books/) page, 2.) creates a folder with the book's title, and 3.) downloads and numbers each chapter.
 Audio files are downloaded as tagged mp3s, so author and chapter information should show up on any media player.

 ## Prerequisites
-The python package `Beautiful Soup` available in `bs4`.
+The python package `Beautiful Soup` is required from `bs4`.
+To install, run:

     pip3 install bs4